 Don’t worry, there’ll never be a shortage of people who’s interested in our products / services.

 Blogs have been rated as the 5th most trusted source for accurate online information

 In the early days of “inbound marketing” blogs were not taken seriously.
-However, starting from 2016, blog posts have been viewed as the most valuable & credible source of information because marketers won’t simply publish a piece of content.
+However, starting in 2016, blog posts have been viewed as the most valuable & credible source of information because marketers won’t simply publish a piece of content.

 Majority of “bloggers” (approximate 66%) are publishing content less often than DAILY but more often than MONTHLY

-Daily publishing isn’t viable for most businesses especially if it’s a small-to-medium scale business, unless a company has a dedicated copywriter within the organization otherwise publishing a blog post per week is considered a good way.
+Daily publishing isn’t viable for most businesses especially if it’s a small-to-medium scale business unless a company has a dedicated copywriter within the organization otherwise publishing a blog post per week is considered a good way.